Avian bornavirus: Discovery

-Using real time PCR, the investigators confirmed the presence of this virus in the brains and proventriculus of three cases of PDD but not in four unaffected birds.
+Using real time PCR, the investigators confirmed the presence of this virus in the brains and proventriculus of three cases of PDD, and its absence in four unaffected birds.
 At approximately the same time, Kistler and her colleagues used a microarray approach to identify a bornavirus hybridization signature in three out of five PDD cases but not in eight control parrots.

 Recovery and naming

 Using high-throughput pyrosequencing in combination with conventional PCR cloning and sequencing, these investigators recovered the complete viral genome sequence and named this virus "avian bornavirus".
 Today, several distinct avian bornaviruses are distinguished.
 In general these viruses show only about 65% sequence identity with mammalian Borna disease virus 1 (BoDV-1).

 Taxonomy

 Structure

 The overall structure of the bornaviral genome is well conserved.
 Thus the number and order of genes is unchanged as is the structure of transcription initiation and termination sites.
 Rinder and her colleagues have shown that avian bornaviruses apparently lack a 22-nucleotide fragment that serves a regulatory function for the genes coding for viral proteins X and P.